 It is very normal for anyone to be very scared and afraid when they come across a snake of any sort.
 However, this will be a very stupid thing to do as this will scare and trigger the snakes to do something.
 So keep out and leave them alone.

 I got bit by a snake, now what?

 Ok, so now the unexpected thing has happened and you have been bitten by a snake.
 The first thing would be to not panic at all.
 Calm yourself down and then try to identify the species that you have been bitten by.
 If the snake is not venomous, then there is nothing to worry about.

 However, you will still be prone to catching an infection.
 Make sure to wash the bitten area well and sanitize it properly with alcohol pads.
 Later go see a doctor as soon as possible when you are back home.

 On the other hand, if you are bit by a venomous snake then things can turn out to be very dangerous as it might cause nerve damage and stop your blood flow.
 A common mistake that many do is they suck out the venom or cut themselves.

 These won’t work as you will be putting the venom in a different body.
 So now the question arises that what should we do then?

 Try to move away as far as possible so that the snake does not get the opportunity to bite you again.
 Try to remain calm and head straight right to the hospital.
 You might face nausea and increased heart rate, try to keep it as low as possible.

 As horrific as it might sound to be if you get bitten by a snake chances are very low that you will face a terrible health situation from it, thanks to medical technology these days.

-So while it is surely something you need to keep in mind, do not stress yourself on How to Avoid Snakes While Hiking.
+So while it is surely something that you need to keep in mind, but do not stress yourself on How to Avoid Snakes While Hiking.
 Keep in mind to take precautionary measures and you will be good to go.
 Just try to find the sweet spot between enjoying your hiking and being safe from snakes.